If you want to feel the vibrancy of Cuban culture and the pride of it within Miami, look no further than things to do in Little Havana.

 Cuban immigrants started to roll cigars in the United States in the 19th century, and here you witness the craft is alive and well.

 What You’ll Learn During the Cigar Rolling Factory Tour

-Not only did we love seeing each step of the process through a video that showed how the tobacco is grown and harvested, but we adored our tour as Rene explained each subsequent step that has to happen to create the cigars at his factory:
+Not only did we love seeing each step of the process through a video that showed how the tobacco is grown and harvested during our Cigar Factory Tour, but we adored our tour as Rene explained each subsequent step that has to happen to create the cigars at his factory:

 - Primary Process, and sorting of the tobacco leaves into piles by type and country of origin.

 - Deveining, whereas the center vein of the tobacco leaves is removed.